neilmbarry/CheatSheet-API/README.md

 # Cheat-Sheet-API

-This is the back end server that works in conjunction with [_Cheat-Sheet-App_] (https://simp-app.vercel.app/) on the front end.
+This is the back end server that works in conjunction with [Cheat-Sheet-App] (github.com/neilmbarry/CheatSheet-App) on the front end.

+> You can check out a live demo [here](https://cheat-sheet-app.vercel.app/)

 ## Table of Contents